 \section{Conclusions}

-We presented a method for path planning that constructs a safe road-map to perform the sampling stage in one cycle by a neural network denominated SkelUnet.
+We presented a method for path planning that constructs a safe roadmap to perform the sampling stage in a single cycle using a neural network called SkelUnet.

-According to navigation metrics, SkelUnet-OSS generates more traversable paths than the A* algorithm and shows slight improvements in the dispersion metric.
+According to navigation metrics, SkelUnet-OSS generates more traversable paths than the A* algorithm and demonstrates slight improvements in the dispersion metric.
 This represents a significant advantage, as it indirectly accounts for uncertainties encountered in real-world robotics applications.

-From a computer vision perspective, SkelUnet outperforms similar works in skeletonization tasks, demonstrating its effectiveness in processing two-dimensional maps.
-Based on the experiments, we believe that skeletonized road-maps have some advantages over Zhang-Sue.
-Namely, SkelUnet efficiently covers free regions of the workspace without including hard-to-transit areas, showcasing the neural network's efficiency in computing complex path planning tasks.

-Compared to traditional roadmap methods like the medial-axis transform, SkelUnet achieves comprehensive workspace coverage with fewer samples, highlighting its superiority in this particular task.
-Also, although we have an edge connection module, if the number of neighbors is low then we could build a graph from SkelUnet without the need of a collision detection stage.
-The underlying idea of these works is based on the following assumption.
-Given a path planning problem, if we assume the existence of a path in state space that resolves the query.
-This route can be expressed in the work-space and therefore serve as a guide for the rest of the configuration variables.
-The main function of this premise is to be able to carry out initial planning within the work space, with the aim of obtaining information to bias the sampling of the rest of the variables.
+Compared to traditional roadmap methods like the Medial Axis Transform, SkelUnet achieves comprehensive workspace coverage with fewer samples, highlighting its superiority in this particular task.
+Furthermore, although we employ an edge connection module, if the number of neighbors is low, a graph can be built from SkelUnet without requiring a collision detection stage.
+The underlying idea of this approach is based on the following assumption: Given a path planning problem, we assume the existence of a path in state space that resolves the query.
+This route can be expressed in the workspace and therefore serve as a guide for the remaining configuration variables.

-For future work, we want to explore the substitution of collision detection with a learning approach.
-Another aspect to improve is to extend the skeleton version for 3D environments and their implementation in more complex tasks.
+In future work, we aim to explore the replacement of collision detection with a learning approach.
+Another aspect to improve is extending the skeleton version to 3D environments and applying it in more complex tasks.